 Remembering the Accident

 They said I needed someone to talk to.
+Then I remember what Lisa S. Larsen, PsyD.’s says, “When it’s too hard to cope with all of this alone, you might find it helpful to have someone who understands trauma and loss in your corner.”
 I needed someone to help me to remember the accident and to slowly accept the fact that my husband passed away.
 I was introduced to a psychologist in the hospital.
 She is quite nice.
 She walked me through the process of grief and allowed me to slowly accept that the accident happened and I am a widow now.
 I was terrified, but she made me feel so comfortable and safe despite being vulnerable.
 With her help and my family being around me, I was able to come back to my senses and continued with my life.

 Slowly but Surely